piknotech/SwiftCollections/Collections/WeakArray/WeakArrayDoc.md

 ## Functionality

-A weak array is an array holding weak references onto its elements.
+A `WeakArray` is an array holding weak references onto its elements.
 It is e. g. useful for delegation patterns, where you would want to add listeners to an array but don't want the array to keep references when nothing else references the items anymore.
+Its implementatipn is very similar to `WeakSet`.

 ## Implementation